-Some key features that a crowdfunding fintech has are an easy to use interface, the ability to keep transactional records, observe investment charts, project details, and compatibility with multiple payment gateways which eases transactions.
+Some key features that a crowdfunding fintech has are an easy-to-use interface, the ability to keep transactional records, observe investment charts, project details, and compatibility with multiple payment gateways which eases transactions.
 It also assists start-ups to directly reach investors rather than going for bank loans.

 Patreon: A platform that is mostly used by YouTubers and artists to generate funds for their projects.
 It also supports gamers to raise money.
 It is located in the USA and serves worldwide assisting creators to earn for their efforts.

-GoFundMe: A USA based platform that helps in garnering funds for various causes around the world.
+GoFundMe: A USA-based platform that helps in garnering funds for various causes around the world.
 It is focused on helping community-based projects and has around 50 million donors who contribute to enable a change in society.

 Kickstarter: The platform was launched in 2009 and has funded more than two lakh start-ups to date.
 It is based in New York and has an average success rate of 40%.
 Millions of visitors visit this website daily.

 This has become one of the basic needs of our day-to-day lives.
 The transactions via mobile are expected to reach $5 trillion by 2023.
 Everyone today uses some form of mobile payment app on their smartphones.
-It is leading the world towards a cardless economy which is much safer than today.
+It is leading the world towards a cardless economy that is much safer than today.

 The advancements in digital authentication and mobile technologies have made the process simpler.
-It has also provided companies the advantage of saving revenue that was spent in exchange rates enabling them to provide better experiences.
+It has also provided companies the advantage of saving revenue that was spent on exchange rates enabling them to provide better experiences.
 Integration with blockchain and cryptocurrency is an added asset for the users.

-PayPal: A USA based platform that enables fast and easy transactions across the world.
+PayPal: A USA-based platform that enables fast and easy transactions across the world.
 It is acceptable by millions of outlets and eCommerce platforms.

 Venmo: It is a widely used mobile app that handled around $13 billion worth of transactions in 2019.
 A subsidiary of PayPal, it is accepted worldwide for online transactions.
 Available on both android and iOS systems.

-Revel Systems: An iPad based platform mainly used for payments in restaurant and grocery stores.
+Revel Systems: An iPad-based platform mainly used for payments in restaurant and grocery stores.
 It is the world’s favorite POS system with a seamless UI.